 2. The Restaurant Logo Doesn’t Necessarily Have to be a Symbol

 It is often presumed that a perfect restaurant logo has to be a symbol.
 However, this is not a compulsion.
 Your logo can even be the name of your restaurant as well.
 There are multiple stellar restaurant logos on the market which merely carries the name of the restaurant in the simplest way possible.
 For example, IHOP, Subway, Giani’s and Oh!
 Calcutta, they use letters with no logomark.
 Keeping that in mind, try to create unique lettering that makes your business name pop.
 Also, remember while designing a restaurant logo, that the font you use must be in tune with the tone of your restaurant.
-For example, a fancy script doesn’t fit a takeaway or a quick service restaurant.
+For example, a fancy script doesn’t fit a takeaway or a quick-service restaurant.

 With the intention of making it as creative as possible, don’t go over the top.
 Even if you use a logo designer to create a mock-up, add simple touches that will be in sink with your brand story.
 For example, think about the arrows at the end of the “S” and “Y” in Subway.
 They add the perfect finish to a simple design.

 4. Balanced Shapes

 In the attempt to be exciting try not to go crazy throwing strange elements together.
 A cluttered logo generally confuses customers and doesn’t leave a good impression on them.

 Hence, it is recommended you use familiar and simpler shapes and proportions in a restaurant logo.
 A good restaurant logo can be broken down into circles, rectangles, triangles, and squares.

 While there’s nothing wrong with mixing round and sharp shapes, but you need strong symmetry for a clean logo design.
 Keep in mind, and symmetry doesn’t mean both sides of the logo have to look exactly the same.
 The important thing is to control the amount of space used throughout the design.

 3. Your Restaurant Logo Should tell a Story